rails-lambda/crypteia/README.md

 {"All":"all","ErrorMessage":"","_aws":{"CloudWatchMetrics":[{"Dimensions":[["All","lib"]],"Metrics":[{"Name":"is_env_file","Unit":"Count"}],"Namespace":"Crypteia"}],"Timestamp":1670424179575},"is_env_file":1,"lib":"lib"}
 {"All":"all","ErrorMessage":"","_aws":{"CloudWatchMetrics":[{"Dimensions":[["All","lib"]],"Metrics":[{"Name":"read_env_file","Unit":"Count"}],"Namespace":"Crypteia"}],"Timestamp":1670424179575},"lib":"lib","read_env_file":1}
 {"All":"all","ErrorMessage":"","_aws":{"CloudWatchMetrics":[{"Dimensions":[["All","lib"]],"Metrics":[{"Name":"delete_file","Unit":"Count"}],"Namespace":"Crypteia"}],"Timestamp":1670424179575},"delete_file":1,"lib":"lib"}
 ```

 ## Development

 This project is built for [GitHub Codespcaes](https://github.com/features/codespaces) using the [Development Container](https://containers.dev) specification.
-Even though Codespaces may not be available to everyone, this project's containers are easy to work for anyone with any editor.
+Even though Codespaces may not be available to everyone, this project's containers are simple for anyone to make work with any editor.

 Our development container is based on the [vscode-remote-try-rust](https://github.com/microsoft/vscode-remote-try-rust) demo project.
 For details on the VS Code Rust development container, have a look at the [container's history](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/rust/history).
-Once you have the repo cloned and setup with a dev container using Codespaces, [VS Code](#using-vs-code), or the [Dev Container CLI](#dev-container-cli), run the following commands.
-This will install packages, build your project, and run tests without needing to connect to SSM.
+Once you have the repo cloned and set up with a dev container using Codespaces, [VS Code](#using-vs-code), or the [Dev Container CLI](#dev-container-cli), run the following commands which will install packages, build your project, and run tests without needing to connect to SSM:

 ```shell